PG&E shares surge as company secures $5.5 billion in bankruptcy financing

 The financing will comprise a $3.5 billion revolving credit facility, a $1.5 billion term loan and a $500 million delayed-draw term loan.

-Investment banks JPMorgan Chase & Co (JPM.N), Bank of America Merrill Lynch (BAC.N), Barclays Plc (BARC.L) and Citigroup Inc (C.N) will provide financing, the company said in a filing. (bit.ly/2MoM4NX)
+Investment banks JPMorgan Chase & Co, Bank of America Merrill Lynch, Barclays Plc and Citigroup Inc will provide financing, the company said in a filing. (bit.ly/2MoM4NX)

 It expects to file for bankruptcy on or about Jan.
 29.